Crusade objects

 Duration of visit: 1 h.

-The mound and an ancient village is about 2 km southeast from Videniškiai.
-Its steep slopes, high altitude make it look impressive.
+The mound and the ancient settlement are about 2 km southeast from Videniškiai.
+Its steep slopes and high altitude make it look impressive.
 Remains of the ancient settlement are on the western and northern slopes of the hill.
-Fragments of hand moulded, brushed, smooth and rusticated pottery were found.
+Fragments of molded, striped, smooth, rough ceramics were found.
+The history of the mound is surrounded by various legends.

 More